wstrange/firebase_dart_ui/README.md

 A dart wrapper for https://github.com/firebase/firebaseui-web.

-Enables an application to user Firebase Authentication.
+Enables an application to user FirebaseUI Authentication.

-See the `example/` application for a demo.
+A demo app is [hosted online here](https://dart-ui-demo.firebaseapp.com/)

-# To enable:
+# Enabling the UI

-Add this to your index.html <head> section:
+You must add this to your index.html <head> section:

 ```html
 <script src="https://www.gstatic.com/firebasejs/4.8.0/firebase.js"></script>